MecaVol/KerbalRemoteApplication/README.md

 # kerbal_remote_application

-A remote app for messing around with KSP.
-Often referred as KRApp.
+Kerbal Remote Application is a remote app for messing around with KSP.
+Often referred as KrApp.

 ## UNDER HEAVY DEVELOPMENT (NOT WORKING YET!!!)